Temperature dependent ultracold neutron transmission in D$_2$ gas $-$ a test of the Young-Koppel model: Results and discussion

 The cross-check with Ne gas gives further confidence that in our current investigation, the function $N_\mathrm{dwell}$ fitted to the extended tail, which represents stored UCNs, is appropriate, even if improvable for measuring absolute cross sections with higher accuracy.

 We interpret the large $\epsilon_T$ value in the case of D$_2$ as a clear demonstration of an additional $T$-dependent term in the YK-model compared to the LETA model for monoatomic gases.
-Comparing this result to the theoretical prediction $\epsilon_T=(626\pm37) \cdot \,\mathrm{10^{-6} ~K^{-1}}$, and considering the measurement uncertainties and the unevenly distributed residuals (center plots in Figs.~\ref{fig:D2trans} and~\ref{fig:Netrans}) hints towards yet unresolved systematic uncertainties in the measurements.
+Comparing this result to the theoretical prediction $\epsilon_T=(626\pm37) \times \,\mathrm{10^{-6} ~K^{-1}}$, and considering the measurement uncertainties and the unevenly distributed residuals (center plots in Figs.~\ref{fig:D2trans} and~\ref{fig:Netrans}) hints towards yet unresolved systematic uncertainties in the measurements.

-Returning to Tab.~\ref{tab:screening}, the absolute value of the D$_2$ total cross section for UCNs is given under `literature' as calculated by integrating Eqs.~(A4) and (A5) in Ref.~\cite{YoungKoppel1964} and adding in a 2:1 ortho-para RT-equilibrium ratio.
+Returning to Table~\ref{tab:screening}, the absolute value of the D$_2$ total cross section for UCNs is given under `literature' as calculated by integrating Eqs.~(A4) and (A5) in Ref.~\cite{YoungKoppel1964} and adding in a 2:1 ortho-para RT-equilibrium ratio.
+Our measured value for RT is smaller than reported in~\cite{SeestromEtAl2015upscattering} by a factor of 1.2 of the quadratically combined error bars.
+In Fig.~\ref{fig:ExtractedD2crosssectionVStemperature6.6mps} we plotted the D$_2$ total cross section as a function of temperature extracted by applying the YK model to the measured data using the parameters in Table~\ref{tab:ned2comp}.
 We also measured the total cross section of UCNs in H$_2$ gas.
 The data were analyzed by applying the Young-Koppel model, however, in a more limited temperature range (250-350\,K) and thus with less sensitivity to the details of this model.
 The theoretical YK differential cross sections, Eqs.~(29)-(30) in Ref.~\cite{YoungKoppel1964}, for para- and ortho-hydrogen were integrated over final energy and solid angle, and added in a 1:3 para to ortho equilibrium ratio at RT.
-The measurement result for H$_2$ and the theoretical expectation are in very good agreement, see Tab.~\ref{tab:screening}, consistent within the systematic uncertainties.
+The measurement result for H$_2$ and the theoretical expectation are in very good agreement, see Table~\ref{tab:screening}, consistent within the systematic uncertainties.
+Our extracted value for RT is smaller than reported in~\cite{SeestromEtAl2017upscattering} by a factor of 1.1 of the combined error bars.